seb-jones/website/blog/bash-making-a-simple-yes-no-prompt.md

 title: "BASH: Making a simple 'Yes/No' Prompt"
 mastheadImage: "/images/odyssey.jpg"
 mastheadAlt: "A fifteenth-century manuscript of The Odyssey."
-excerpt: "On Linux I often use the `shutdown now` command to shut down my computer, so I thought I would alias it to `sdn`.
-However, I was concerned that it might be too easy to accidentally type these three characters and end up losing unsaved work, so I decided to implement a prompt to confirm the shutdown.
-In this article we shall be looking at how I implemented this with a simple BASH script."
+excerpt: "A short tutorial on how to make a Yes/No prompt from scratch in BASH."
 tags: ['blog', 'BASH', 'Linux', 'Scripting']
 ---

+On Linux I often use the `shutdown now` command to shut down my computer, so I thought I would alias it to `sdn`.
+However, I was concerned that it might be too easy to accidentally type these three characters and end up losing unsaved work, so I decided to implement a prompt to confirm the shutdown.
+In this article we shall be looking at how I implemented this with a simple BASH script.

 We will make a function and put it in our `~/.bashrc` file.
 This will make it usable from any terminal we open henceforth.